simeononsecurity/simeononsecurity.ch/content/articles/securing-voice-assistants-and-addressing-privacy-concerns/index.en.md

 **Almond** is another **open-source voice assistant** that provides users with better **privacy controls** compared to traditional voice assistants.
 Almond offers users the ability to **customize** the voice assistant completely and has features that enable **privacy-preserving data sharing**.
 With Almond, you can create **custom skills and commands** and share them with other users without sharing your personal data.

-Moreover, Almond processes all voice data **locally on your device**, ensuring that your data remains **private and secure**.
+On top of that, Almond processes all voice data **locally on your device**, ensuring that your data remains **private and secure**.
 Almond also supports various languages, making it accessible to a broader audience.

-In conclusion, these **alternative voice assistants** provide users with better privacy controls and data protection, making them a viable option for those concerned about their privacy.
+Wrapping up, these **alternative voice assistants** provide users with better privacy controls and data protection, making them a viable option for those concerned about their privacy.
 With **complete control over your data** and the ability to **customize your voice assistant**, these alternatives offer a unique and personalized experience for users.

 ## Educating Users on Voice Assistant Privacy